 -Fr.
 Pedro Arrupe, S.J., twenty-eighth Superior General of the Society of Jesus

 Following the example of Jesus and embracing Fr.
-Arrupe’s call, McQuaid Jesuit works to achieve justice for all people.
-In addition to working with local agencies such as St. Joseph's House of Hospitality, YWCA, House of Mercy, and Habitat for Humanity, Campus Ministry sponsors the following social justice initiatives:
+Arrupe’s call, McQuaid Jesuit works to achieve justice for all people and educate our students on issues of social justice.
+McQuaid Jesuit students will learn about charity and service through working with local agencies such as St. Joseph's House of Hospitality, YWCA, House of Mercy, and Habitat for Humanity.
+Campus Ministry sponsors the following initiatives to teach students about going beyond just charity and working for social justice:

 The McQuaid Jesuit Arrupe Society is intended to be the focal point for all student social justice activities.
 Father Arrupe famously challeneged Jesuit students to be "men and women for and with others."
 Arrupe Societies, named in his honor, in secondary schools and colleges and universities around the world have been formed to carry forward this message of Jesus.